amboulouma/infovis2/README.md

 ## Locally:
 ### With Node
-Check if you have node installed: in the terminal write "node -v".
-It will display the current version of node If you don't have it installed, can install it from https://nodejs.org/en/download/ After node is installed, in the terminal write "npm install -g http-server" In the project folder, start the server with: "http-server"
+Check if you have node installed: in the terminal write `node -v`.
+It will display the current version of node If you don't have it installed, can install it from https://nodejs.org/en/download/ After node is installed, in the terminal write `npm install -g http-server` In the project folder, start the server with: `http-server`

 ### With Python (already installed if you are using MAC OS)
 Type in Terminal:
-python -m SimpleHTTPServer
+`python -m SimpleHTTPServer`
-Or if you are using Python 3, type: python -m http.server
+Or if you are using Python 3, type:
+`python -m http.server`
 Then visit http://localhost:8000 on your browser.